Working with R

 The names of variables are shown in the column on the left, and their values in the column on the right.

-• Point at variable name and value in Environment
+In the video we point at a variable name and value in the Environment pane.

 Once stored, we can use variables as the input to new calculations.